containerd/btrfs/README.md

 This package may not cover all the use cases for btrfs.
 If something you need is missing, please don't hesitate to submit a PR.

+Note that due to struct alignment issues, this isn't yet fully native.
+Preferrably, this could be resolved, so contributions in this direction are greatly appreciated.